 Always — this is your last safety net before the examiner or committee sees it.

-Accuracy and clarity in technical content.
-This may be one of the hardest edits as it requires a indepth understanding of the domain of the Dissertation.
+This type of editing is used for accuracy and clarity in technical content.
+This may be one of the most difficult types of editing, as it requires an in-depth understanding of the domain of the Dissertation.
+During technical or subject-matter editing, the editor:

 When you’d need this: